Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/TROUBLESHOOTING.md

 ### Socket exhaustion errors

 Applications should prefer treating the Service Bus types as singletons, creating and using a single instance through the lifetime of the application.
 Each new [ServiceBusClient][ServiceBusClient] created results in a new AMQP connection, which uses a socket.
 The [ServiceBusClient][ServiceBusClient] type manages the connection for all types created from that instance.
-Each [ServiceBusReceiver][ServiceBusReceiver], [ServiceBusSessionReceiver][ServiceBusSessionReceiver], [ServiceBusSender][ServiceBusSender], and [ServiceBusProcessor][ServiceBusProcessor] manages its own AMQP link with the associated Service Bus entity.
+Each [ServiceBusReceiver][ServiceBusReceiver], [ServiceBusSessionReceiver][ServiceBusSessionReceiver], [ServiceBusSender][ServiceBusSender], and [ServiceBusProcessor][ServiceBusProcessor] manages its own AMQP link for the associated Service Bus entity.
 When using a [ServiceBusSessionProcessor][ServiceBusSessionProcessor], multiple AMQP links may be established depending on the number of sessions that are being processed concurrently.

 The clients are safe to cache when idle; they will ensure efficient management of network, CPU, and memory use, minimizing their impact during periods of inactivity.
 It is also important that either `CloseAsync` or `DisposeAsync` be called when a client is no longer needed to ensure that network resources are properly cleaned up.